the Selefkians, and the countless

 which we carried as far as Bactria, as far as the Indians.

 The Macedonian Succession Wars, also known as the War of the Diadochi, was a series of wars and conflicts that broke out in the wake of Alexander the Great's conquests and his death.
-Diadochi or Diadokhi means successors, and to this very day it is regarded by historians, and geographers, to be the single most complex and tangled Succession Crisis in recorded history, enveloping not only mere bloodlines and families, but the geopolitical map of one of the greatest land empires in history, and utterly transforming the histories, societies, and cultures of many nations, including Iran, India, Afghanistan, Egypt, Turkey.
+Diadochi or Diadokhi means successors, and to this very day it is regarded by historians, and geographers, to be the single most complex and tangled Succession Crisis in recorded history, enveloping not only mere bloodlines and families, but the geopolitical map of one of the greatest land empires in history, and utterly transforming the histories, societies, and cultures of many nations, including (among others) Iran, India, Afghanistan, Egypt, and Turkey.

 At the end of it, Greece would be utterly spent and exhausted, absorbed by The Roman Republic who in the course of their expansion gradually swallowed all the Greek Kingdoms, with Ptolemaic Egypt being the longest hold-out.
 The Persian empires crushed by Alexander would revive under the much stronger Parthian Empire, who by absorbing and innovating upon Alexander's tactics, ensured that Rome would never spread to the East for the entirety of its history - Trajan came the closest but Hadrian - concluding that it was impossible to hold - withdrew from the territory Trajan had conquered.
 In India, Chandragupta Maurya became the first Samrat (Emperor) in his nation's history, ruling over a large land empire that stretched from Bactria (Afghanistan) to Eastern and Central India.
 However, most importantly, at the end of the conquest, Greek became the lingua franca of the East, and Greek and Hellenic culture spread from the Dardanelles to beyond the Indus River.
 The Hellenistic age which syncretized with native religions and ideas transformed the region forever.
 Buddhist sculptures discovered in Gandhara (itself based on Kandahar, derived from Iskander, i.e. Alexander) show the strong impact of Greek influence on local traditions.
 The inscriptions of the Mauryan Empire were multilingual, mixing the Indian Pali script with Greek (in a manner not dissimilar from the Rosetta stone).